-Sometimes the gorgeous design for fetal positioning is tampered with by cultural habits (slouching on the couch), poor nutrition (low iodine), or even the mistaken habits of the health practitioner or other helper (over use of epidural, esp. before 5 cm dilation).
+Sometimes the gorgeous design for fetal positioning is tampered with by cultural habits (slouching on the couch), poor nutrition (low iodine), or even the mistaken habits of the health practitioner or other helper (over use of epidural, esp. before 5 cm dilation; occasionally, restricting a woman to her back).

 A good, ideal, or optimal fetal position is flexed (curled), and facing the mother's right hip or mother's back.
 These positions are called anterior or left occiput transverse.

-Malpositions are posterior, direct posterior, right occiput posterior, right occiput posterior, oblique lie, transverse lie and, in modern culture, breech.
+Malpositions are "military" presentation, or a baby with an extended (lifted) chin; posterior; direct posterior; right occiput posterior; right occiput posterior; oblique lie; transverse lie; and, in modern culture, breech.
 There are various reasons babies may end up in a less than ideal position.
 Some babies will face more than one factor reducing their chance at a good fetal position.

 Cultural habits include: